EMF Meters

 To take EMF measurements in and around your home, you will need four different instruments to accurately measure the four different EMFs that the building biology profession recognizes:

-- Voltage spikes of harmonic frequencies of 60 Hz, also known as “dirty electricity”
+• Transient voltage spikes of electric fields at frequencies higher than 60 Hz, also known as “dirty electricity”

-Once you have gathered your instruments, you will want to know what we consider to be safe exposure levels to these EMFs.
-Our profession has developed safe exposure guidelines since 1987 in Germany and they are now in their seventh revision.
+Once you have gathered your instruments, you will want to know what we consider to be safe exposure levels for each type of EMF.
+Our profession has developed safe exposure guidelines since 1987 in Germany and most recently updated in December 2024.
 These Building Biology Evaluation Guidelines were developed specifically for sleeping areas, and they are broken down into four levels of concern for the first three types of EMFs listed above (the German building biologists did not develop safe exposure guidelines for “dirty electricity,” but I give those values below).

 For the vast majority of people, getting somewhere into the “Slight concern” level will be quite healthy for them, as these levels are on a par with the general consensus for EMF exposure among non-industry EMF experts and researchers around the world.
-For instance, the “Slight concern” level for AC magnetic field exposure in the building biology profession is 0.1-1.0 milliGauss (mG), while the generally accepted safe magnetic field exposure level according to most experts is 1-2 mG.
+For instance, the “Slight concern” level for AC magnetic field exposure in the building biology profession is 0.1-1.0 milliGauss (mG), while the generally accepted safe magnetic field exposure level according to the larger EMF community is 1-2 mG.

-- 100 milliVolts (mV) for AC electric fields
+• 100 milliVolts (mV) for AC electric fields (measured with a body voltage meter)

-- 10 microWatts/meter squared (uW/m2) for radio frequencies while you sleep (I was also taught to try to get clients below 100 uW/m2 in the daytime)
+• 10 microWatts/meter squared (uW/m2) for radio frequencies while you sleep (in the real world, we are lucky to get our clients below 100 uW/m2 in the daytime)

 These are the ideals.
 It will be a challenge to achieve these safe levels in some circumstances, and easy to achieve them in others.
 I discuss how we can help you do that after describing the meters and instruments used for each type of EMF.